Special City Council Meeting Planned On Bank Financing

 Audubon State Bank officials have offered the building to the city at $150,000, and have also offered to finance it, as well.

-The purchase would put the city offices on Broadway, and Foran wasn’t sure how long it would take to close on the building and be ready to move in.
+The purchase would put the city offices on Broadway, keeping it in downtown.
+Foran wasn’t sure how long it would take to close on the building and be ready to move in.
 He thought they might close mid-August, and then city officials would be able to get in and see what would need to be done to get offices set up.

 The Audubon County Supervisors have expressed an interest in using some space in the building while they have a project going on.
 Different areas of the building would need to be out of the courthouse at different times, and the supervisors hoped to get something set up with the city if possible.